sacr1f1ce/2025-DGM-MIPT-YSDA-course/README.md

 We will study the following types of generative models:
 - autoregressive models,
 - latent variable models,
-- normalization flow models,
 - adversarial models,
-- diffusion and score models.
+- diffusion and score models,
+- flow matching.

 Special attention is paid to the properties of various classes of generative models, their interrelationships, theoretical prerequisites and methods of quality assessment.